cooper/juno/doc/user.md

 ### $user->save_locally

-Deals with a user who was saved from a nick collisions on a local level.
+Deals with a user who was saved from a nick collision on a local level.
 Changes the user's nickname to his unique identifier.

 This method works under the presumption that remote servers have been notified